sorcerykid/mobs/README.txt

  * Sensitivity thresholds and certainty factors determine whether creatures "see" a player within their view cone.

+ * Discrete awareness stages permit mobs to slowly ramp up or cool down alertness based on the target's visibility.

  * Animals will attempt to flee to safety when a player that previously punched them returns to the field of view.

  * Animals can be programmed to follow players that are wielding food and to eat directly from the player's hand.

+ * Monsters burst into multiple gibs when killed by explosive charges such as fire arrows, landmines, and dynamite.

  * Seamless integration with Axon allows Mobs to react to various environmental stimulii like smells, sounds, etc.